Maxwell-Eric/Settlers-of-Catan/README.md

 # SoC-Software-Engineering-Project
-- This project is based of the boaard game Settlers of Catan.
+- This is an object oriented design project based of the board game Settlers of Catan written in Java.
+- This is a large project with 31 classes.
+A jar file is available.
+- The classes demonstrate information hiding, encapsulation, abstraction, inheritance and polymorphism.
-- The user manual come with comoplete instructions and there is an in game help menu with instructions and information.
+- The user manual comes with complete instructions along with an in game help menu that includes instructions and information.
 - Design documentation is included with UML diagrams drawn in Microsoft Visio.
-- This is a large project with many classes.
-A jar file is available.
-- Gif files are too big to include.
-- Images with descriptions below show some typical game play and user interactions.
+- Videos with descriptions below show some typical game play and user interactions.
-- ### Instructions are displayed when a player tries to accomplish a task or end a turn.
+- Instructions are displayed when a player tries to accomplish a task or end a turn.
+- Information messages are displayed when actions are accomplished.
+- Error message displayed when user tries to perform an illegal move or action.
 - Buttons are displayed for legal game piece locations when appropriate
-### User selects developement card to play.
-Legal road locations are displayed with buttons.
-Click button to add a road:
-### Message displayed when action is performed.
-Viewing a development card in this case:
-### Message Displayed when legal move is performed.
-Buying a development card in this case:
-### Error message displayed when user tries to perform an illegal move:
-### Message displayed when "Dice are Rolled":

 ### Start Window: